Antevenio/ckeditor-freeparams-plugin/README.md

 Free Params Plugin for CKEditor 4
 =================================

-This plugin allow you to insert a value from a grouped rich combo.
+This plugin allow you to insert params from a grouped richcombo.

+These parameters can be used later as template variables.

 ## Installation